kramerc/x.mer.vg/README.md

 - AWSCertificateManagerFullAccess
 - CloudFrontFullAccess

-A [custom policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html) can be created to further lockdown the IAM user to specifically resources used by this module.
+A [custom policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html) can be created to further lockdown the IAM user to the specific resources and actions used by this module.

 Obtain [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for your AWS IAM user.
 ```